keleven-uk/pyMP3duplicate/README.md

         Currently tinytag, Eyed3 & Mutagen are supported.

         Tinytag is the fastest, but read only.
-        Eyed3 is the next fastest - looks about 3 times slower then Tinytag.
+        Eyed3 is the next fastest - looks about 3 times slower then Tinytag [but gives errors to the screen].
         Mutagen is the slowest, needs to read the song twice - about five time slower then mutagen.

     Added the ability to ignore certain duplicates files, these may be files with the same